How to Find Your Furnace and Change Your Furnace Filter

 Many homeowners don’t know a lot about their HVAC system, including where key equipment like the furnace is located.
-If you don’t know where the furnace is, you can’t perform routine furnace maintenance tasks like checking the furnace air filter.
-This and other simple chores can bolster your furnace’s energy efficiency.
-It’ll also help reduce the risk of damage or a malfunction.
+If you don’t know where the furnace is, you can’t perform routine furnace maintenance tasks like inspecting the furnace air filter.
+This and other simple chores can enhance your furnace’s energy efficiency.
+It’ll also help lower the risk of damage or a malfunction.

-Most furnaces are kept in the center of your home, either in a special utility closet or down in the basement.
-If your home doesn’t have a basement, it may also be in a crawl space or the attic.
-You may find other equipment like the water heater or your washing machine close by.
+Most furnaces are found in the center of your home, either in a special utility closet or down in the basement.
+If your home doesn’t have a basement, it could also be in a crawl space or the attic.
+You may find other equipment like the water heater or your washing machine nearby.